ps-developers-sandbox/GitHubFundamentals/01_01_GitHub-Fundamentals.md

 # Part 1.1: 🚀 GitHub Fundamentals

-In this part you will learn how to navigate GitHub, use keyboard shorcuts and search, and you'll learn about GitHub Mobile and Markdown.
+In this part you will learn how to navigate GitHub, use keyboard shortcuts and search, and you'll learn about GitHub Mobile and Markdown.
 This part contains the following sections:

 - [ ] [Navigating GitHub](#-navigating-github)
 - [ ] [Mobile and Profile](#-mobile-and--profile)